-Back in 1972 Italian singer Adriano Celentano was obsessed with America.
+Back in 1972, Italian singer Adriano Celentano was obsessed with America.
 So much so that he decided to write a song, but probably one of the most unusual songs ever recorded.
-According to 2012 NPR interview he said this of the song:
+According to a 2012 NPR interview, he said this of the song:

 "So at a certain point, because I like American slang — which, for a singer, is much easier to sing than Italian — I thought that I would write a song which would only have as its theme the inability to communicate," he says.
 "And to do this, I had to write a song where the lyrics didn't mean anything."